Pontevedra Public Library: Services

 The library also offers electronic library services, including access to the Galician Library Network catalogue, access to electronic documents on physical media, public Internet access, Wi-Fi and office automation.

-The Pontevedra library also carries out activities such as exhibitions and bibliographic presentations, learning activities (languages, office automation, Internet navigation,...) or the promotion of reading and book discussion clubs.
+The Pontevedra library also carries out activities such as exhibitions and bibliographic presentations, learning activities (languages, office automation, Internet navigation, etc.) or the promotion of reading and book discussion clubs.